ebcfireball/tradingplatform/README.md

 //todo :
-    -add exercising availability for options
-    -add account value tracking of options contracts -add the function for doing stuff at expiration for options -add conditional for if you own the underlying stock for options and not the cash for it if you are selling the contract
+    -add conditional for if you own the underlying stock for options and not the cash for it if you are selling the contract